Going Hard - Options for a Hard-boot Splitboard Set-up

 The Atomic Backlands range is also an option here - the Phantom Slippers are based on one of these models after all.
 And for these, you could consider buying Phantom’s “Link Lever”, made specifically for Atomic Backlands, to replace their default rigid ski/walk mode lever arm and give you a more surfy feel – just unscrew the old one, screw in the Link Lever, and bob’s your uncle.

-Just be aware that with some of the Atomic Backlands, some youtubers and internetters have reported cracks appearing in the fronts of the shells - mainly, it appears, those models where there is a 90-degree corner on the top/front of the shell where the very front of the softer upper tongue starts from - probably due to unusual torsions that the designers didn’t take into account that come from splitboarding!
-Maybe look instead for the Backlands models that have a rounded profile there - like the shells the Phantom Slippers are based on.
+We’ve noted that with some of the Atomic Backlands, some youtubers and internetters have reported cracks appearing in the fronts of the shells - mainly, it appears, those models where there is a 90-degree corner on the top/front of the shell where the very front of the softer upper tongue starts from - probably due to unusual torsions that the designers didn’t take into account that come from splitboarding!
+But having said that, the base model Phantom Slipper (not the HD, shares that feature and we’ve not heard about that issue in them.
+The Slipper HD anyway has more re-incforcement around that area, and after several seasons on them we’ve seen no cracking of their shell.

-Many riders use the Dynafit TLT, some straight out of the box, while others will modify and the Speed Boot is also a great option.
+Many riders use Dynafit Speedfits or TLTs, some straight out of the box, or modded, and you could consider their Speed Boot also.

 Other options